-This writing course for web writers will:
+This copywriting course for web writers will:

 - Explain how web text should differ from other writing and why.